After Underage Sex Comments, Milo Yiannopoulos Loses CPAC Invite, Book Deal

 Breibart News editor Milo Yiannopoulos lost both a speaking gig at a prominent conservative event and a book deal in less than 24 hours.

 First, Monday afternoon the American Conservative Union rescinded its invitation to the right-wing provocateur — noted for his political posts on the Internet — to speak at its annual Conservative Political Action Conference this upcoming weekend.
-Then, a few hours later, Simon & Schuster announced that it was canceling the publication of Yiannopoulos' upcoming book Dangerous.
-Yiannopoulos
+Then, a few hours later, Simon & Schuster announced that it was canceling the publication of Yiannopoulos' upcoming book, Dangerous.

-These actions come in the wake of a social media backlash against Yiannopoulos after the conservative news outlet the Reagan Battalion tweeted videos on Sunday in which Yiannopoulos appears condoning statutory rape and sexual relationships between boys and men.
+These actions come in the wake of a social media backlash against Yiannopoulos after the conservative news outlet The Reagan Battalion tweeted videos on Sunday in which Yiannopoulos appears to condone statutory rape and sexual relationships between boys and men.

 Yiannopoulos sought to clarify his comments Monday in a Facebook post citing the video clips as "deceptive editing" and blaming his own "sloppy phrasing" for any indication that he supports pedophilia.
 He goes on to defend himself by referencing his own relationship when he was 17 with a man who was 29.
 The age of consent in the U.K. is 16.